Ozyegin-Planetary-Robotics-Laboratory/ozurover_locator/README.md

 # Locator for OzU Rover

-This program listens to specified serial UART port, parses NMEA data, and displays Latitude/Longitude information whenever a new data is available.
+This program listens to the specified serial UART port, parses NMEA data, and publishes Latitude/Longitude information to the topic "gps".

 ## About